Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Abstract

 \section{Abstract}

-\Glsentrylongpl{vcs} for source code, such as Git, are key tools in modern software development environments.
-Many developers use online services, such as GitHub or GitLab, for collaborative software development.
-While software projects often require code secrets to work, such as API keys or passwords, they need to be handled securely within the project.
-Previous research and news articles have illustrated that developers are blameworthy of committing code secrets, such as private encryption keys, passwords, or API keys, accidentally to public source code repositories.
-However, making secrets publicly available might have disastrous consequences, such as leaving systems vulnerable to attacks.
-In a mixed-methods study, we surveyed \var{survey.participants.total} developers and conducted 14 in-depth semi-structured interviews with developers which experienced secret leakage in the past.
-We find that \var{leak.prevalence.Experienced.perc} of our participants have encountered secret leakage in the past, and that developers are facing several challenges with secret leakage prevention and remediation.
-Based on our findings, we discuss challenges, \eg{} estimating risks of leaked secrets, and needs of developers in remediating and preventing code secret leaks, \eg{} low adoption requirements.
-We also give recommendations for developers and source code platform providers to reduce the risk of secret leakage.
+\Glsentrylongpl{vcs} for source code, such as Git, are key tools in modern software development.
+Many developers use services like GitHub or GitLab for collaborative software development.
+Many software projects include code secrets such as API keys or passwords that need to be managed securely.
+Previous research and blog posts found that developers struggle with secure code secret management and accidentally leaked code secrets to public Git repositories.
+Leaking code secrets to the public can have disastrous consequences, such as abusing services and systems or making sensitive user data available to attackers.
+In a mixed-methods study, we surveyed \var{survey.participants.total} developers with version control system experience.
+Additionally, we conducted 14 in-depth semi-structured interviews with developers who experienced secret leakage in the past. \var{leak.prevalence.Experienced.perc} of our participants encountered code secret leaks in the past.
+Most of them face several challenges with secret leakage prevention and remediation.
+Based on our findings, we discuss challenges, such as estimating the risks of leaked secrets, and the needs of developers in remediating and preventing code secret leaks, such as low adoption requirements.
+We conclude with recommendations for developers and source code platform providers to reduce the risk of secret leakage.